apache/flink/docs/dev/table/connect.zh.md

 ) WITH (
   'format.type' = 'csv',                  -- required: specify the schema type

-  'format.fields.0.name' = 'lon',         -- optional: define the schema explicitly using type information.
-  'format.fields.0.data-type' = 'FLOAT',  -- This overrides default behavior that uses table's schema as format schema.
-  'format.fields.1.name' = 'rideTime',
-  'format.fields.1.data-type' = 'TIMESTAMP(3)',

   'format.field-delimiter' = ';',         -- optional: field delimiter character (',' by default)

-  'format.line-delimiter' = U&'\000D\000A',  -- optional: line delimiter ("\n" by default; otherwise
+  'format.line-delimiter' = U&'\000D\000A',  -- optional: line delimiter ("\n" by default, otherwise
-                                             -- "\r" or "\r\n" are allowed), unicode is supported if the delimiter -- is an invisible special character,
-                                             -- e.g. U&'\000D' is the unicode representation of carriage return "\r" -- e.g. U&'\000A' is the unicode representation of line feed "\n" 'format.quote-character' = '''',        -- optional: quote character for enclosing field values ('"' by default)
-  'format.allow-comments' = 'true',       -- optional: ignores comment lines that start with "#"
-                                          -- (disabled by default);
+                                          -- "\r" or "\r\n" are allowed), unicode is supported if -- the delimiter is an invisible special character, -- e.g. U&'\000D' is the unicode representation of carriage return "\r" -- e.g. U&'\000A' is the unicode representation of line feed "\n" 'format.quote-character' = '''',        -- optional: quote character for enclosing field values ('"' by default) 'format.allow-comments' = 'true',       -- optional: ignores comment lines that start with "#" -- (disabled by default);